THINGS TO DO IN PHILADELPHIA

 A caravan (RV) parked on Washington Ave. by Jefferson Square Park (between 3rd and 4th street)

 Best tacos and tamales north of the Rio Grande (or at least in Philly?).

 Service can be slow here, but always worth the wait.
 Love the tongue and tripe tacos.
 Reviews and location.

 (1100 Washington Ave)

-Nam Phuong was first and primary wife of the last king of Vietnam during the French war.
-The service is excellent and the pho is delicious (especially the special pho with oil/broth from top of the pho’s stove).
+Nam Phuong was the first and primary wife of the last king of Vietnam during the French war.
+The service is excellent, and the pho is delicious (especially the special pho with oil/broth from the top of the pho’s stove).
 The friendly service and reasonably priced food have My and others coming back for more!
-The “fried banana with ice-cream” is a must-have.
+The “fried banana with ice cream” is a must-have.
 Check it out http://www.namphuongphilly.com.

 Please check back for more updates and new places to eat here at Temple and around Philadelphia.

 – Mütter Museum